vilmibm/puppet-tilde/README.md

 The module sets up postfix for you.
 Just like tilde.club, it's local mail only.
 Alpine and mutt are installed by default.

+## MotD

+There is basic Message of the Day support.
+To customize the motd, make a branch of the checked out puppet module and edit `templates/motd.erb`.
+The default template just has a basic cowsay with a few instructions (and shows your hostnaem).

+A `motd` alias that just runs `cat /etc/motd` is also added by the aliases file in skel.

 ## Quota support

 This module enables 3mb user quotas for all non-system users.
 You'll